anveshraoo/fruit-calorie-estimator/README.md

 ## ⚠️ Dataset

-The dataset may not be included in this repository due to size constraints.
+The dataset has been included in this repository, but download may be slow due to size constraints.

 ---